NicholasAngel999/obsidian-notes/Second Semester/Blog Posts reading pop cult.md

 # check over this
 ## Fitzpatrick, KellyAnn, ‘Digital Gaming: Coding a Connective Neomedievalism’, in _Neomedievalism, Popular Culture, and the Academy: From Tolkien to Game of Thrones_, Medievalism (Boydell & Brewer, 2019), pp. 171–95

+# THIS IS MLA NOT MHRA
+## Playing the Middle Ages: Pitfalls and Potential in Modern Games.
+United Kingdom, Bloomsbury Publishing, 2023.

+"The violence of the game, therefore, instils a visceral sense of risk" [228]
+- Anything medieval often has the idea of being overtly violent

+"typically, fantasy video games attempt to instil in the player a sense of empowerment" [228]
+- possibly the idea that you had to rise through ranks ??????

+"the game will never let you stop being vulnerable" [228]
+- very medieval